 Despite being an unprecedented year that challenged our society, economy, and schools, Connecticut has been recognized as a national leader for its approach to reopening schools and its utilization of data to drive decision-making.
-Below, we highlight just a sample of the collective progress in Connecticut school communities and the promising practices developed to support our students and LEAs in our state and to reimagine education.
+Below, we highlight just a sample of the collective progress in Connecticut school communities and the promising practices developed to support our students and local education agencies (LEAs) in our state and to reimagine education.